Federico Valverde: Youth

+Senior

-He was called up to the senior squad for the first time in August 2017, debuted with the Uruguay national football team on 5 September of that year, and scored his first international goal with the senior team in a match against Paraguay.
-He was named in Uruguay's provisional 26-man pool for the 2018 FIFA World Cup, but he was left out of the final 23-man squad.
+Valverde was called up to the Uruguay senior squad in August 2017.
+The same year on 5 September, he marked his debut with his first goal against Paraguay.
+Valverde was named in Uruguay's provisional 26-man pool for the 2018 FIFA World Cup, but left out of the final 23-man squad.

 Valverde was included by manager Óscar Tabárez in the final 23-man Uruguay squad for the 2019 Copa América in Brazil.
-In the quarter-finals against Peru on 29 June, a 0–0 draw after regulation time saw the match go to a penalty shoot-out; Uruguay lost the shoot-out 4–5 and were eliminated from the competition.

-In June 2021, he was selected to the squad at the 2021 Copa América.
+In the quarter-finals against Peru on 29 June, a goalless draw after regulation time had the match go to a penalty shoot-out, Uruguay lost 4–5 and was eliminated from the competition.
+He was also included in the final 23-man squad for the 2021 Copa América and 2022 FIFA World Cup.

 Personal life

+Valverde's previous nickname was Pajarito (baby bird), but now refers to himself as Halcón (falcon), alluding to his growth as a professional footballer.
+"Everyone joined the Halcón thing, and I liked it, it was very funny to me.
+There were people who got angry because they wanted to keep calling me Pajarito, but I'm the Halcón now," said Valverde in an interview.

-Valverde is in a relationship with Argentinian journalist and presenter, Mina Bonino.
-Together they have one son, Benicio, born on 20 February 2020.
+Valverde is in a relationship with Argentinian journalist and presenter Mina Bonino.
+They have two sons, Benicio, born in 2020, and Bautista, born in 2023.